Are you thinking about moving to Denver?

 Denver is a good place to raise a family if you have the right resources, like a stable job and a steady income.
 Bringing some kids along for the move?
 Check out some of these top rated Denver suburbs.

-Arvada — Olde Town Arvada has one of the cutest “Main streets” of any suburb.
+- Arvada — Olde Town Arvada has one of the cutest “Main streets” of any suburb.
+Its popularity has also caught on the past few years, driving up home prices.

-Englewood — This is a suburb with a lot of variety.
-There are small, affordable homes with character located near the fun and funk of South Broadway, suburban “tract” style homes near the Denver Tech Center, and also sprawling mansions in Cherry Hills Village.
+- Englewood — This is a suburb with a lot of variety.
+Englewood has small, affordable homes with character located near the fun and funk of South Broadway, suburban “tract” style homes near the Denver Tech Center and sprawling mansions in Cherry Hills Village.

 There are so many opinions out there as to whether or not living in Denver is affordable.
-Some stats say yes it’s affordable (compared to metros like New York City), but rapidly increasing rental prices and fast selling homes say otherwise.
-While living in Denver is much more affordable than living in places like Los Angeles, it’s still pricey.
-Overall, housing costs are approximately 32% greater than the national average.
+Some stats say yes it’s affordable (compared to metros like New York City), but rapidly increasing rental prices and fast-selling homes say otherwise.
+While living in Denver is much more affordable than living in places like Los Angeles, it’s still relatively pricey.
+For instance, the median home cost in Denver is $421,900, which just about doubles the national average of $216,200.

 Before moving to Denver, make sure you’re able to spend within your means, which means allotting no more than 30% of your salary to housing costs.
 If you’re looking to buy or rent before relocating, make sure you give yourself plenty of time.
 Finding a place is highly competitive so most people use a rental agent.
 If you opt to rent, make sure you know your rights as a Colorado tenant.